WHMIS - Glossary - A-G

 Asphyxiant – see Simple asphyxiants.

-Aspiration hazards – hazardous products classified in this hazard class may be fatal if the hazardous product is swallowed and enters the airways.
-Aspiration toxicity includes severe acute effects, such as chemical pneumonia, varying degrees of pulmonary injury or death, following the entry of a liquid or solid directly through the mouth or nose, or indirectly from vomiting, into the trachea and lower respiratory system.
+Aspiration hazards –liquids or solid products classified in this hazard class may be fatal if they enter directly through the mouth or nose, or indirectly from vomiting, into the trachea and lower respiratory system.

-Auto-ignition temperature – the lowest temperature at which a product ignites when no spark or flame is present.
+Auto-ignition temperature – the lowest temperature at which a product self-ignites when no spark or flame is present.

 Base, Basic – See pH.